Devendra-Singh6464/mariadb/mariadb.md

 Reloading the privilege tables will ensure that all changes made so far will take effect immediately.

 Reload privilege tables now?
-[Y/n]
+[Y/n] y
  ...
 Success!

 Cleaning up...